-Sequin-clad donors jived to the Coral House on the border of Baldwin and Freeport last Friday night to the disco-themed, sixth annual Mitchell Kraeling Memorial Gala.
+Sequin-clad donors jived at the Coral House on the border of Baldwin and Freeport on Friday, July 29, to the disco-themed, sixth annual Mitchell Kraeling Memorial Gala.
 Hosted by Kraeling’s family and Kids Need More, a nonprofit organization dedicated to enhancing the lives of children, families and young adults coping with cancer and other life-threatening illnesses, the event featured live music by Disco Unlimited, disco balls, food, drinks, and games.

 Mitchell Kraeling died in October 2013, at age 22, of Ewing’s sarcoma, a rare childhood cancer that occurs in the bones or soft tissue, and is diagnosed in roughly 200 children and young adults in the U.S. each year.
 Before his death, Mitchell’s younger sister, Kim, started attending a Kids Need More camp called Camp Adventure, on Shelter Island, and got to know other siblings of kids with cancer, which helped her cope with what her brother and family were experiencing.

 The camp takes place in August, and matches trained volunteers with cancer patients and their siblings.
 Kim’s participation created a bond between the Kraeling family and Kids Need More President Melissa Firmes.
 “We were there for the family,” Firmes said, “and when Mitch” — Mitchell’s father, who shares his first name — “came to me and said that he wanted to start a fundraiser in his son’s name, it was a huge honor.”